Your sales team lives in Outlook, not NetSuite

 Key features:

-• Attach emails to any NetSuite record.
-Customer, contact, vendor, lead, opportunity, sales order, case, project — you pick the record, and the email (including attachments) is logged against it.
+- Attach emails to 20+ NetSuite record types.
+Customer, contact, vendor, lead, opportunity, sales order, case, project, partner, and more — you pick the record, and the email (including attachments) is logged against it.
+This is significantly broader than Oracle's native add-in, which is limited to a handful of record types.

 Pricing.
 CloudExtend runs approximately $15-20 per user per month, depending on your contract terms and user count.
 There's typically a discount for annual commitments and larger teams.
 For a 10-person sales team, you're looking at roughly $150-200/month — reasonable for the productivity gain.